Stacey Farber

 Stacey Farber (born August 25, 1987) is a Canadian actress.
-After making an uncredited appearance in season 1, she played Ellie Nash in seasons 2 through 8 of the television series Degrassi: The Next Generation.
-From 2010 to 2011, she starred in the CBC series 18 to Life.
-From 2014 to 2017, she played Sydney Katz on the Canadian medical drama Saving Hope, and since 2023 she has had a lead role on The Spencer Sisters.
-Stacey has also recurred on the Netflix drama series Virgin River and The CW superhero series Superman & Lois.
+After making an uncredited appearance in season 1, Farber played Ellie Nash in seasons 2 through 8 of the television series Degrassi: The Next Generation.
+From 2010 to 2011, Farber starred in the CBC series 18 to Life.
+From 2014 to 2017, Farber played Sydney Katz on the Canadian medical drama Saving Hope.
+Since 2023, Farber has had a lead role on The Spencer Sisters.
+Farber has also appeared multiple times on the Netflix drama series Virgin River, as well as The CW superhero series Superman & Lois.